JCSDA/spack-stack/doc/source/PreConfiguredSites.rst

 NOAA Acorn (WCOSS2 test system)
 -------------------------------

-**THIS SECTION STILL NEEDS UPDATING FOR SPACK-STACK-1.3.0**

 .. note::
-   ``spack-stack-1.3.0`` is not yet supported on this platform, but will be added in this release.
+   ``spack-stack-1.3.0`` is not yet supported on this platform, but will be added on develop later.

 On WCOSS2 OpenSUSE sets `CONFIG_SITE` which causes libraries to be installed in `lib64`, breaking the `lib` assumption made by some packages.